snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/custom-tracking-using-schemas/index.md

 }
 ```

-They can be used in the tracker to provide more context to specific events (e.g.: ScreenView event).
+They can be used in the tracker to provide more context to specific events (e.g. ScreenView event).

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>